 Spotting between periods is normally just a few droplets of pinkish discharge seen in the underwear or toilet paper.
 Some women who experience abnormal menstrual bleeding have a slightly heavier flow which would require them to use an everyday pad.
 However, the flow should not be as heavy as the flow experienced during the actual menstrual cycle.

-Spotting between periods can also be a sign of pregnancy.
+Spotting and cramping between periods can also be a sign of pregnancy.
 Spotting between periods happens because the fertilized egg turns into a fetus and attaches itself to the woman’s uterine wall to acquire support and nourishment.
 Spotting between periods should be interpreted as normal except if the flow becomes really heavy and occurs during pregnancy.
 Heavy bleeding may be a sign of a miscarriage, ectopic pregnancy or molar pregnancy.

 Women who have Polycystic Ovarian Syndrome or PCOS also frequently experience spotting in between periods because of their abnormal menstrual cycle and hormonal imbalances.
 In fact, irregular periods is a very common occurrence for them and it is often hard to monitor their menstrual cycle because of its irregularity.